danodz/mangaServer/README.md

 The mangaUpdate directory contains a Google Chrome extension showing how many unread mangas remains.
 The popup contains the list of manga.

-It fetches the images on mangafox.me and I take no credit for the images.
+It fetches the images on mangafox.me and I take no credit for them.